-In planning and performing our audit of the financial statements, we considered Mahnomen County's internal control over financial reporting to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the County's internal control over financial reporting.
-Accordingly, we do not express an opinion on the effectiveness of the County's internal control over financial control over financial reporting.
+In planning and performing our audit of the financial statements, we considered Mahnomen County's internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the County's internal control over financial reporting.
+Accordingly, we do not express an opinion on the effectiveness of the County's internal control over financial reporting.